WIOA Title I-A & I-B Policy & Procedure Manual Ch. 4) Fiscal Management

 At this time, none of the federal statutes for programs currently administered by Department of Labor- Employment and Training Administration specifically allows the use of its funds as match for another federal program.6

-Local WDBs must have written policy and procedures defining how leverage is calculated.
+Local WDBs must have written policy and/or procedures defining how leverage is calculated.

 Local WDBs must maintain records that support the cash match costs and be available for audit and review.
 For third party contributions, support for the value must be verifiable from sub-grantee records or be maintained by the grantee, including the methods used to determine the value.